Skip to navigation Skip to content

 Locating debts in the Debt Management and Information System (DMIS)

-Australian Taxation Office (ATO) identity fraud and debts
+Australian Taxation Office (ATO) identity fraud, debts and arrears

 Using the correct date of effect when raising debts